top of page

 Met Gala outfits are a strong conversation topic each year, but at the 2024 event it wasn’t designers Maison Margiela, Givenchy or Alexander McQueen making a splash…it was AI.
 As the public turned to social media to see what outfits stars wore for the event, some people did a double-take, as posts suggested multiple different versions of what people were saying: with deep-fake AI versions of celebrities being shared.

 One picture of Katy Perry which has had over 14million views and 314,000 likes at time of writing, feature her in a white gown strewn with flowers and with a moss trim.
 The only problem?
-The singer was not at the event, and this was a doctored photo using the Met Gala carpet from 2018.Despite this, the photo was so realistic it actually fooled Katy Perry’s own mum, as well as fans.
+The singer was not at the event, and this was a doctored photo using the Met Gala carpet from 2018.
+Despite this, the photo was so realistic it actually fooled Katy Perry’s own mum, as well as fans.

 This was not the only AI photo that was shared from the event: there were other photos of Katy Perry as well as Rihanna shared.

-It might seem like a bit of fun and bring back memories of dressing up dolls: but the fact that these images were believed and shared so widely is an indicator for things to come.
+It might seem like a bit of fun and bring back memories of dressing up dolls: but the fact that these images were believed and shared so widely is an indicator of things to come.
 While there are a few potential wonky fingers if you zoom into the images, AI is getting a lot more sophisticated than it once was…and this means that it is getting harder to see what is real and what is not.
 This brings fears around authenticity and brand image to the forefront.

-Earlier this year singers such as Billie Eilish and Zayn Malik wrote an open letter calling for wider protection against deepfakes.
+In 2024, singers such as Billie Eilish and Zayn Malik wrote an open letter calling for wider protection against deepfakes.
 While this was mostly focused on sound, deepfake images can have a huge impact on them and their reputation as well.
 In fact, at the start of May, an All-Party Parliamentary Group on Music in the UK called on the UK Government to create “a specific personality right to protect creators and artists from misappropriation and false endorsement”.

 If a line isn’t drawn, what is to prevent a brand from creating a deepfake of artists wearing or using their products, presenting it as real?